syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 **[JavaScript]**

-// Set the closeIconTooltip value in the Dialog function using the following codes.
+// Sets the closeIconTooltip value in the Dialog function by using the following codes.
 The default value for closeIconTooltip is close in the Dialog control
     <script type="text/javascript">
         $("#Dialog").ejDialog({
             height: 200,